 Our governance structure is intentionally designed to be inclusive of all stakeholders: parents, teachers and the community.
 As detailed in this Section, and illustrated in the Organizational Chart above, the following are involved in providing input and decision-making in the Charter School governance: The Board of Directors, the school leaders (Executive Director or designee and Principal), and the Principal's Council (or an alternatively named body with the same functionality and purpose).
+In addition, CWC LA has added several new positions recently to help lead major aspects of the organization, which are also included below.
 The different responsibilities of each group are detailed here: